kenflab/oscc_metastasis/README.md

 <br>

 ### LICENCE
 Researchers should use the data only for non-commercial research and educational purposes.
-Source data is uploaded to support publication in our papers.
-The citation is required to use the data.
+The citation is required to use the data and software.
 <br>
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This project by <a xmlns:cc="http://creativecommons.org/ns#" href="https://kenflab.github.io/oscc_metastasis/" property="cc:attributionName" rel="cc:attributionURL">Ken Furudate</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.
 <br>